My Lover spoke,

 Life as expected.
 Then it changed.
 Not an ending but a new beginning.

 My father died of cancer; two daughters were born within two years; I admitted I was powerless over the alcohol used to gloss bouts of depression and anxiety.
 God’s love restored me, transforming what seemed like chaos into renewal.
 This grace gives me the freedom to love, forgive, and create.
 It was during this season, my desire to draw and paint reemerged.
-Directing my art education, I nurture my painting with continual formal study, community with trusted artists, and most often asking "what if?"
+Today with gratitude, I nurture my painting with continual formal study, community with trusted artists, and most often asking "what if?"
 I paint out of my studio at Artspace in downtown Raleigh, sharing my work directly, or through galleries in NC, VA, and NH, with work collected around the US privately and corporately.
 I'm grateful to be called daughter, wife, mother, and artist.